terramate-io/terramate/docs/cli/code-generation/variables/globals.md

 - The globals blocks are loaded from all Terramate files in the stack directory.
 - The multiple globals blocks are merged into a single globals definition.
 - Recursively, the parent directories have their globals blocks loaded and merged into the same single globals definition but giving preference for the Global defined lower in the filesystem tree.
-- Then resulting single globals block has its attributes evaluated.
+- Then resulting single `globals {}` block has its attributes evaluated.
   - The `terramate.*` namespace is set with the stack [metadata](./metadata.md) values.
   - Globals that depend on other globals are postponed until all dependencies are evaluated.